opendr-eu/webots-environments/README.md

 # webots-environments

-Custom webots environments and controllers created OpenDR
+Custom Webots environments and controllers created in the context of the OpenDR European project